Skip to main content

 13:21 - Launch game → ALLOWED (new session starts)

-The session_reset timeout creates an enforced break period between sessions.
-After hitting the session limit, you must wait for the cooldown to expire before starting a new session.
+The session_reset value controls the break between sessions.
+After hitting the limit, you have to wait for the cooldown to expire before starting a new session.

 Daily limits reset at midnight (00:00) in your local timezone.
-The total time includes all gaming sessions from the current calendar day.
+The total includes all sessions from the current calendar day.

 Limit kids to 1 hour per day: